yushasama/koishiteru/public/comp/writeups_md/dynamic_programming_subset_sums.md

 ## Feasibility Problems

-If the DP state is boolean — we just need to track if a subset sum is possible:
+If the DP state is boolean, we just need to track if a subset sum is possible:

 ```cpp
 std::vector<bool> dp(target + 1, false);